piperfw/klgroups/README.md

 ## submission
 Guides to submission and publication in journals
-- how_to_publish.pdf - overview of publishing a paper
+- how_to_publish.pdf - overview of publishing a paper, plus guide to submitting in Physical Review Letters with Supplementary Material
-- prl_arxiv.pdf - workflow to create a PRL (or APS) submission with Supplementary Material (SM), plus an arXiv submission
+- prl_arxiv_outdated.pdf - old guide to create a PRL (or APS) submission with Supplementary Material (SM), plus an arXiv submission.
+NOT RECOMMEND.
-- helper_scripts/ - scripts used in PRL+SM/arXiv workflow
+- helper_scripts/ - scripts used in outdated PRL+SM/arXiv workflow